-The grant helped Oregon State accomplish several goals by completing this project by enabling them to:
+The grant is helping Edison High School accomplish several goals by enabling them to:

 - Double the enrollment of students with learning differences in grades 9 – 12

 - Grow POST Edison, a program supporting alumni as they transition to life after high school